A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications

-- Materials Science: Metals and metalloids are used in a wide variety of materials science applications, such as the production of alloys, semiconductors, and superconductors.
+Materials Science: Metals and metalloids are crucial in materials science, contributing to alloys, semiconductors, and superconductors.

-- Energy: Metals and metalloids are used in a variety of energy applications, such as the production of batteries, fuel cells, and solar cells.
+Energy: Metals and metalloids are essential components of batteries, fuel cells, and solar cells.

 Conclusion